I conduct my Telehealth sessions, from my home office in Sonoma County, CA.

 What is your approach?

 In working with clients, I use both a psychodynamic and mindfulness approach.
 With the psychodynamic approach, I explore a clients past history and experiences, to better understand, or uncover how it impacts the person currently.
 Building a strong therapeutic relationship, is the foundation of working towards your growth.
 With using a mindfulness approach with clients, the focus is to become fully aware and present, of their feelings and thoughts, without judgement.
-This will help to securely ground your feelings and thoughts into your body, to make decisions without over reacting.
+I weave in brain spotting techniques, with mindfulness approach, to help securely ground your feelings and thoughts into your body, to make decisions without over reacting.

 How long will it take?